Exquisite Low-FODMAP (no) Honey Bundt Cake with Low-FODMAP Orange Glaze; Gluten-free, Dairy-free

 - Prepare pan and preheat oven to 350 F

-- Beat eggs, sugar and oil until combined in mixer
+- Beat eggs, sugar and oil until combined on low in bowl of stand mixer using flat paddle

-- Mix syrups together, and then add syrups and beat at medium speed for 5 minutes
+- Mix syrups together, and then add syrups and beat at medium speed for 5 minutes, scraping bowl as necessary

-- Sift flour and all dry ingredients in a separate medium bowl, then add to the egg mixture slowly
+- Sift low-FODMAP flour and all dry ingredients in a separate medium bowl, then add to the egg mixture slowly, with mixer on slowest speed

-- Add orange zest and coffee or tea and stir together until moist
+- Add orange zest, and coffee or tea and stir together on slow speed, or by hand, until just mixed.
+Batter will be very runny

-- Place in well-greased bundt pan (make sure to get all the corners)
+- Pour batter in your well-greased bundt pan (make sure to get all the corners)

 - Tap pan lightly on covered surface to settle air bubbles and tip pan so sides are slightly higher than the center